thirumurthis/Learnings/SpringMVC_annotation_RequestHandler.md

+#### Binding the request object to Spring controller (overriding the default binding)

-In a Client - Server based application, the application used a angular with data table component.
+In a Client - Server based application, the application used angular with data table component.

-The data table component was usign ajax call to send data as GET query parameter which exceeds the httpmaxHeader config limits.
+The data table component uses ajax call to send data as GET query, the parameter which exceeded the httpmaxHeader config limits in the tomcat configuration.

-Handling the client side request in Spring controller to automatically bind to object. (custom type converter)
+To handling the client side request in Spring controller which bind to object, _**custom type converter**_ is used.

 Create annoation